containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `KubeDownForce=`

-Remove all resources when calling `podman kube down`.
+Remove all resources including volumes when calling `podman kube down`.
 Equivalent to the Podman `--force` option.

 ### `LogDriver=`